Tips for Composting

 - Make your brown layers two to three times thicker than your green layers.

-- There’s no need to turn your compost with the lasagna method, but if you want to speed up the decomposition process, go ahead and turn your compost lasagna weekly.
+- There’s no need to turn your compost with the lasagna method.
+But if you want to speed up the decomposition process, go ahead and turn your compost lasagna weekly.

 Keep a Compost Pail Handy in the Kitchen

-If you’re composting kitchen scraps, you’ll need a countertop compost bin or compost pail.
-When you’re prepping for dinner, you can quickly scoop potato and onion skins, carrot peels, strawberry caps, egg shells and more right into the pail.
-A compost pail stores your food scraps for a few days so you’re not running out to your composter every time you make a meal.
-The best compost pails are made of a durable material that’s easy to wash out and doesn’t hold onto odors—think ceramic or stainless steel.
-Plastic pails last a long time, but after a while, they tend to take on odors from your kitchen waste.
-To keep your compost pail fresh, line it with newspaper before filling it with scraps — the newspaper helps keep the pail clean while you load in kitchen waste, and you can dump it on the compost pile along with the scraps.
+The best compost pails are made of a durable material.
+They should be easy to wash out and not hold onto odors, such as ceramic or stainless steel.
+Plastic pails last a long time.
+But after a while, they tend to take on odors from your kitchen waste.
+To keep your compost pail fresh, line it with newspaper before filling it with scraps.
+The newspaper helps keep the pail clean while you load in kitchen waste.
+Plus, you can dump it on the compost pile along with the scraps.